Isham N. Haynie: Fort Donelson

-A week later Haynie was involved in the investment of Fort Donelson.
+A week later, Haynie was involved in the investment of Fort Donelson.
 On February 13, a Confederate battery had been plaguing the Union position.
-McClernand order an assault on the battery despite orders not to bring on a general engagement.
+McClernand ordered an assault on the battery despite orders not to bring on a general engagement.
 McClernand chose his 3rd Brigade under Colonel William R. Morrison to lead the attack.
-Morrison's brigade consisted of only two regiments and McClernand decided to temporarily attach Haynie's 48th Illinois to Morrison's brigade.
+Morrison's brigade consisted of only two regiments, and McClernand decided to temporarily attach Haynie's 48th Illinois to Morrison's brigade.
 As final preparations were made, Haynie realized he was now the ranking officer in the brigade.
-Morrison willingly consented stating it was no time to argue about rank.
+Morrison willingly consented, stating it was no time to argue about rank.
 To that Haynie replied "Colonel, lets take it together."
 The two colonels led the men forward.
 Morrison was struck in the hip, taking him off the field and removing any command ambiguity between him and Haynie.
-The attack failed and the survivors returned to their lines.
-Colonel Leonard F. Ross was appointed the new permanent commander of Morrison's brigade and Haynie returned with his regiment to Wallace's brigade.
+The attack failed, and the survivors returned to their lines.
+Colonel Leonard F. Ross was appointed the new permanent commander of Morrison's brigade, and Haynie returned with his regiment to Wallace's brigade.
 McClernand and Grant were both eager to forget about the incident, but years later McClernand claimed to Haynie's son he wanted Haynie to lead the charge because he felt him an "abler soldier".

 Shiloh

-Following the reorganization of the Union Army following the Battle of Fort Donelson Haynie remained in command of his regiment but the brigade was now commanded by Colonel C. Carroll Marsh as W.H.L.
+Following the reorganization of the Union Army following the Battle of Fort Donelson, Haynie remained in command of his regiment, but the brigade was now commanded by Colonel C. Carroll Marsh as W.H.L.
 Wallace was promoted to division command.
 During the fighting on April 6 around Shiloh Church, Haynie was struck in the left thigh and forced to turn over command of the regiment.

 Later service

-On November 29, 1862 Haynie was appointed Brigadier General of U.S. Volunteers pending the confirmation of the U.S. Senate.
+On November 29, 1862, Haynie was appointed Brigadier General of U.S. Volunteers pending the confirmation of the U.S. Senate.
 Meanwhile, having recovered from his Shiloh wound, he was appointed to command of the 1st Brigade, 3rd Division, XVII Corps.
-On March 4, 1863 his commission as Brigadier General expired having never been confirmed by the Senate.
-Haynie resigned from the army two days later on March 6.
+On March 4, 1863, his commission as Brigadier General expired, having never been confirmed by the Senate.
+Haynie resigned from the army two days later, on March 6.

-Returning to Illinois he served as adjutant general of the Illinois State Militia.
+Returning to Illinois, he served as adjutant general of the Illinois State Militia.
 Haynie died on May 22, 1868, in Springfield, Illinois.